You are the Buddha,

 The teaching is highly pragmatic.
 It is less concerned with the concentrated pursuit of special experiences than with the development of insight into the whole of life.
 It favours a slower but healthier, more responsible development of the whole character, in which psychological barriers and emotions are addressed rather than bypassed.
 It sees practice as working with whatever comes up in our everyday lives, including being in a relationship, family life, the workplace, as well as the formal and structured practice of Zen meditation and practice inquiry.

 The teacher-student relationship is one of the three foundational pillars of Zen practice, the other two being meditation and community.
 This is how the teaching has always been transmitted from one generation to the next.
+Our approach to teaching views both teacher and student as friends in the dharma, walking the path together.
+The relationship is founded upon collaboration and dialogue rather than authority of office.
 However, at the end of the road, Life itself, is the only teacher we need.

 Local and distance relationships